-It develops a typical tall-palm shape made up of a long slim trunk with smooth ringed grey bark and a compact, rounded crown of green fan-shaped leaves.
+Individual palms may be up to up to 30 m (100 ft) tall, though are more typically between 15 and 20 m (50 and 65 ft), and have a tall-palm shape, made up of a long slim trunk with ringed grey bark and a compact, rounded crown of green, fan-shaped leaves.

-The flowers are greenish-yellow, small and insignificant, with female and male flowers carried on separate individuals.
-They are followed on female palms by coconut-like fruit that mature to a similar size, though are noticeably different in colouration to coconut, being two-toned with a small green cap on the part closest to the stem, and the rest grey brown to dark-brown.
+The flowers are small and insignificant, greenish-yellow and borne in pendant clusters with female and male flowers on separate individuals.
+They are followed on female palms by coconut-like fruit that mature to a size similar to a small coconut (from Cocos nucifera), though are more rounded and noticeably different in colouration, being two-toned with a small green cap on the part closest to the stem, and with the rest grey brown to dark black-brown.

 Sap tapped from the inflorescence at the top of the palm is boiled and reduced to produce palm sugar, a crystallized sugar commonly used as a sweetener in India, Sri Lanka and Southeast Asia.
 The sap is also fermented to make palm vinegar and toddy, a widely consumed alcoholic beverage.